tatabbyi/Instruct-Web/README.md

 ## The Overall Goal

 The Overall Goal: This application is intended for a wide audience to help improve life.
-It will likely take 1+year to finish and more time to get running.#
+It will likely take a year to finish and more time to get running.
+I hope to have a feedback section so the application can be constantly improving#